yurigo79/gutenberg/packages/dataviews/README.md

 # The `@wordpress/dataviews` package

-The DataViews package offers two components to work with a given dataset:
+The DataViews package offers two React components and a few utilites to work with a list of data:

-- `DataViews`: allows rendering a dataset using different types of layouts (table, grid, list) and interaction capabilities (search, filters, sorting, etc.).
+- `DataViews`: to render the dataset using different types of layouts (table, grid, list) and interaction capabilities (search, filters, sorting, etc.).
-- `DataForm`: allows editing the items from the same dataset.
+- `DataForm`: to edit the items of the dataset.

 ## Installation